paulati/ncomms-24-47757/downstream/README.md

 ### `data/` Directory

 Contains subdirectories with input data used for the analyses.
-The input data from sections 1-6 was obtained from the generation of accelerated elements, outlined in the repository: <https://github.com/paulati/acc_regions_mammals_aves>.
+The input data from sections 1-6 was obtained from the generation of accelerated elements, outlined in: <https://github.com/paulati/ncomms-24-47757/accelerated_elements>.

 1.  `1. mammals_phastCons/`:
     -   Contains three subfolders with PhastCons data for mammalian conserved elements and their intersections: